-- Troops must establish the bank accounts through the Girl Scouts of Utah (GSU) Finance Dept. The GSU identification number must be used when a Troop bank account is opened. - Submit the Troop Bank Account Forms to the finance department at Girl Scouts of Utah. - Check and respond to correspondence received from the Council to complete account setup. - Contact GSU Finance at finance@gsutah.org with any questions.
+- Troops must establish the bank accounts through the Girl Scouts of Utah (GSU) Finance Dept. The GSU identification number must be used when a Troop bank account is opened. - Check and respond to correspondence received from the Council to complete account setup. - Contact GSU Finance at info@gsutah.org with any questions.